Madam C. J. Walker: Activism and philanthropy

 Walker became more involved in political matters after her move to New York.
-She delivered lectures on political, economic, and social issues at conventions sponsored by powerful black institutions.
+Walker delivered lectures on political, economic, and social issues at conventions sponsored by powerful black institutions.
 Her friends and associates included Booker T. Washington, Mary McLeod Bethune, and W. E. B. Du Bois.
 During World War I, Walker was a leader in the Circle For Negro War Relief and advocated for the establishment of a training camp for black army officers.
-In 1917, she joined the executive committee of New York chapter of the National Association for the Advancement of Colored People (NAACP), which organized the Silent Protest Parade on New York City's Fifth Avenue.
-The public demonstration drew more than 8,000 African Americans to protest a riot in East Saint Louis that killed 39 African-Americans.
-Also, from 1917 until her death she was a member of the Committee of Management of the Harlem YWCA, influencing development of training in beauty skills to young women by the organisation.
+In 1917, Walker joined the executive committee of the New York chapter of the National Association for the Advancement of Colored People (NAACP), which organized the Silent Protest Parade on New York City's Fifth Avenue.
+The public demonstration drew more than 8,000 African Americans to protest a riot in East Saint Louis that killed 39 African Americans.
+Also, from 1917 until her death, Walker was a member of the Committee of Management of the Harlem YWCA, influencing the development of training in beauty skills to young women by the organization.

 Profits from her business significantly impacted Walker's contributions to her political and philanthropic interests.
 In 1918, the National Association of Colored Women's Clubs (NACWC) honored Walker for making the largest individual contribution to help preserve Frederick Douglass's Anacostia house.
-Before her death in 1919, Walker pledged $5,000 (the equivalent of about $77,700 in 2019) to the NAACP's anti-lynching fund.
+Before Walker died in 1919, Walker pledged $5,000 (the equivalent of about $88,000 in 2023) to the NAACP's anti-lynching fund.
 At the time, it was the largest gift from an individual that the NAACP had ever received.
 Walker bequeathed nearly $100,000 to orphanages, institutions, and individuals; her will directed two-thirds of future net profits of her estate to charity.